mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 I started the workout in the _Slow Lane_ as that had the least amount of people in it; that was my second mistake of the morning.
 <!---->
 The lane congestion was as bad as I'd ever seen it at _Crystal Pool_.
 I finally got out and walked over to the _Continous Lane_ and swam the rest of my time there.
-In total, I completed 1600m but before staring the 5x100m (w/ a buoy) set, my allotted time had run out.
+In total, I completed 1600m but before staring the _5x100m w/ buoy_ set, my allotted time had run out.

 The forecast had called for rain early this moring but it was dry before I left home and was still dry when I left the pool.
 I took a 35 minute route through Esquimalt to make my way home.
 My legs felt heavy, likely from [yesterday](javascript:flick('tue');).